Hongbin98/ProCA/README.md

 - Put the corresponding `.txt` file in your path (e.g., '../../dataset/ImageNet-Caltech/caltech_list.txt').
 ## Source Pre-trained
-- First, to obtain the pre-trained model on the source domain:
+- First, to obtain the pre-trained model (e.g., from Caltech256 to ImageNet84) on the source domain:
 ```
 python cal256_source_Train.py --gpu 0
 ```

 ## Adapt to the Target domain
-- Second, to train ProCA on the target domain (please assign a source-trained model path):
+- Second, to train ProCA on the target domain (please assign a source-trained model path, also from Caltech256 to ImageNet84):
 ```
 python IC_from_c_2_i.py --gpu 0 --source_model ./model_source/20220714-1949-single_gpu_cal256_ce_resnet50_best.pkl
 ```